dxa4481/Snapper/README.md

 This kicks off 3 processes, each of which fetch screenshots of the http and https versions of the hosts in question.
 The output is served up via localhost:8000 and can be seen below
 ![output results](http://i.imgur.com/OlvyIBp.png)

-You can also read from a file:
+You can also read from a file, these results where generated from a [fierce](https://github.com/mschwager/fierce) enumeration:
 ```
 python snapper.py -f googleExample.txt -c 10 -v
 ```